leoniv/ass_maintainer-info_base/README.md

 Class `AssMaintainer::InfoBase` implements both types of applications but using difference mixins for each of them in constructor.
-Type of application, detects per type of connect string.
+Type of application, detects per type of [connection string](https://github.com/leoniv/ass_launcher/blob/master/lib/ass_launcher/support/connection_string.rb).

 ## Restriction